rust-lang/rfcs/text/3735-field-projections.md

 }
 ```

+I got this idea from reading the [Pinned places](https://without.boats/blog/pinned-places/) blog
+post from boats.
+There, enum projections for pinned references (i.e. just pin projections) are
+discussed.

 Here `match_proj` would need to be a new keyword.
 I dislike the name and syntax, but haven't come up
 with something better.